plenoptic-org/plenoptic/CONTRIBUTING.md

 If your changes are integrated, you will be added as a Github contributor and as one of the authors of the package.
 Thank you for being part of `plenoptic`!

 ### Code Style and Linting
 We use [Ruff](https://docs.astral.sh/ruff/) for linting and formatting our Python code to maintain a consistent code style and catch potential errors early.
-To ensure your contributions meet these standards, please follow the guidelines below:
+We run ruff as part of our CI and non-compliant code will not be merged!

 #### Using Ruff